Austintjh19/EduLink-NUS/docs/UserGuide.md

 ### General Commands:

+#### Viewing a Student on the Student Card:

+> View a single student's details in a formatted and organized manner.

+**Method 1 -  Using GUI**: Left-click on a specific Student Panel Card within the Student List Panel of the EduLink-NUS User Interface.

+**Method 2 -  Using CLI**: Navigate using the up and down arrow keys to switch between Student Panel Cards on the Student List Panel.

+Command Details & Constraints:
+* The Student Card will always display the currently selected Student Panel Card from the Student List Panel.
+The currently selected Student Panel Card is highlighted in purple.
+* The Student Card will display the details of the first student on the Student List Panel, when a specific student is not selected from the Student List Panel.
+* The Student Card will update automatically to display the details of the first student on the Student List Panel whenever a command that alters the data within Student List Panel is executed. e.g. `delete`, `add`, `find`, `filter`, `edit`, `tag` ...
+* If the Student List Panel is empty or becomes empty due to the execution of a command, the Student Card will display nothing.

 #### Accessing the Recent Commands:

 > Access the 5 most recent successfully executed commands.

+**Method 1 -  Using GUI**: Left-Click with Mouse on the desired Recent Command (any one of the command marked with Red Rectangle).

+**Method 2 -  Using CLI**: Press `TAB` on your Keyboard to access the RecentCommands in the order shown in the Image above starting from left to right i.e (Most RecentCommand First)

 ![Ui](images/RecentCommands.png)

 Command Details & Constraints:
-* **Method 1 -  Using GUI**:
-  * Left-Click with Mouse on the desired Recent Command (any one of the command marked with Red Rectangle).
-  * The command will be displayed in the command box.
-* **Method 2 -  Using CLI**:
-  * Press `TAB` on your Keyboard to access the RecentCommands in the order shown in the Image above starting from left to right i.e (Most RecentCommand First)
-  * The command will be displayed in the command box.
+* The selected command will be copied into the command box for use.

 #### Undo Changes: `undo`